NapoleonWils0n/pilfer/README.md

 Press y on the keyboard while a video is playing in Kodi to bring up the contextual menu,
 from the menu you can then choose from the following options.

+* play
+* record video
+* record video - 30 minutes
+* record video - 1 hour
+* record video - 2 hours
+* record video - 3 hours
-* Save url
+* save url
-* Play
-* Record
+* record audio
-* Record 30 minutes
+* record audio - 30 minutes
-* Record 1 hour
+* record audio - 1 hour
-* Record 2 hours
+* record audio - 2 hours
-* Record 3 hours
+* record audio - 3 hours

 You can also edit the playercorefactory.xml file and add your own menu entrys,
 to create more recording durations.

-Videos will be saved to the Desktop with current date and time in the filename,
+Video and audio recordings will be saved to the Desktop with current date and time in the filename,
 so that each recording has a unique name and isnt overwritten by another recording

 It isnt possible to get the videos title from the url which is why we add the date and time to the filename

 The recording will be saved to your Desktop with the following filename

 video-{date}-{time}.mkv
+audio-{date}-{time}.mka

 ## Script usage on the command line